vladadaba/k8s-playground/k8s.md

 # Keycloak

 1. Have to run `000_keycloak_user.sql` in postgres to create `keycloak` user and DB.
-2. Have to update `/etc/hosts` file with nodeport url mapped to `keycloak` (because Keycloak redirects to that hostname)
-3. Create Realm, public and confidential client, `admin` and `user` groups, roles and users (and attach users and roles to groups)
+2. Create Realm, public and confidential client, `admin` and `user` groups, roles and users (and attach users and roles to groups)
-4. Get confidential client secret and put it in `envvar-configmap.yml`
+3. Get confidential client secret and put it in `envvar-configmap.yml`

 # Database